Château Laurier's latest look 'quite different' from maligned designs: planner

 Jacobs was mum on most of the changes, but said while the original design had two wings, the new one will not.
 He said the new design also does a better job of protecting sight lines to the original building.

-Jacobs said he's expecting the new design to be submitted to the city this week.
+Jacobs said he's expecting the new design to be submitted to the city next week.
 Once the documents are deemed complete they'll be made public.

 Because of the huge public interest in the building, city staff plan to give extra time for people to weigh in before council votes on the proposal in the spring.